yaph/logya/docs/gettingstarted.rst

     logya generate

-This command generates HTML files from the documents found in the content directory, indexes for Web site directories, and copies static resources to the newly created deploy directory.
+This command generates HTML files from the documents found in the content directory, collections for Web site directories, and copies static resources to the newly created deploy directory.

 Serve site from deploy directory: